se-panfilov/anarchy-engine/apps/showcases-desktop/compliance/EU_DECLARATION_OF_CONFORMITY.md

 ## Applicable Union Legislation

-The Software has been assessed for conformity with the **EU Cyber Resilience Act (CRA)** and other applicable Union legislation for products with digital elements.
-Conformity is demonstrated by internal control and/or third-party assessment as indicated below.
+The Software has been assessed for conformity with the essential requirements applicable to **products with digital elements** under the **EU Cyber Resilience Act (CRA)**.
+Conformity is demonstrated by internal control (and, where applicable, third-party assessment).

 ## Harmonised Standards / Common Specifications (where applied)